chef-boneyard/pantry/README.md

 # pantry Cookbook

-Pantry is a workstation automation framework for Chef.
-It is part of the [Chef Pantry project](https://github.com/opscode/pantry).
+Pantry is a workstation automation cookbook and framework for Chef.

 ## Requirements